Technical analysis

 Select-Object Received, Status, Subject

-Can I script the Send As grant for many users at once?
+Can I script Send As for many users at once?
+Yes, wrap Add-RecipientPermission in a ForEach:

 $grants = Import-Csv send-as-grants.csv # columns: Mailbox, User